 3. WIPE THE WALLS

-It's also the perfect time to look for stains or marks on the nursery walls and take care of those by wiping, washing, or touching up paint where necessary.
+It's also the perfect time to look for stains or marks on the nursery walls and clean them by wiping, washing, or touching up paint where necessary.
 Don't forget to wipe down the nursery windows as well.

 4. DISINFECT SURFACES